ifathurrasyid/FinPro-MySkill-SQL/README.md

 # SQL projects
 List of SQL final projects tasked by MySkill.
-Done with using PostgreSQL
+Using PostgreSQL in DBeaver.